 We’ve added a ton of context right into this article by leveraging linked open data.
 And I did it with just a few clicks and leveraging WordLift.
 It’s been a really cool way to add more depth to my pages and to enable my team, who might not have as deep of an understanding of technical search, to actually begin to do some of these more technical things.

 Now, our main website doesn’t work on WordPress.
 It’s a HubSpot site.
 That’s how we have it built currently, but WordLift even works in the cloud version.
 With WordLift in the cloud version, I can go to one of our blogs or any one of the pages that we’re working with.
 Let’s do this one right here.
 We can look at this page, and I can fire the WordLift widget, which you will get with a cloud install, and go ahead and log in.
 Very similar to the WordPress tool that we saw before, I can annotate this page with the entities.

-It's very easy to do.
-Again, it doesn't take somebody to have a lot of technical knowledge and understanding to get this to work.
-As you can see, here's all the different entities that it's been able to pull out of this piece of content.
-Now I just need to take a little bit of time, and go through them, and add all the ones that I want into this page.
+It’s very easy to do.
+Again, it doesn’t take somebody to have a lot of technical knowledge and understanding to get this to work.
+As you can see, here are all the different entities that it’s been able to pull out of this piece of content.
+Now I just need to take a little bit of time, and go through them, and add all the ones that I want to this page.

 It’s a great tool.
 It’s a powerful tool.
 It allows us to add a deeper level of structured data and structured elements.
 It allows to connect our site to the linked open web, which allows us to have better context, better meaning.
 Then in the WordPress widget, it gives us a number of features that we can use to even make our articles more interactive.
 If you’re interested in checking this tool out, I highly recommend it.
 I will be providing a link above with the description.